ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 -------------------------------------

 First, navigate to the staging instance of the Physiome model repository at `http://184.169.251.126/welcome <http://184.169.251.126/welcome>`_.

-.. sidebar:: The staging instance
+.. note:: The staging instance

    The staging instance of the repository is a mirror of the main repository site found at http://models.physiomeproject.org, running the latest development version of the PMR2 software.

    Any changes you make to the contents of the staging instance are not permanent, and will be overwritten with the contents of the main repository whenever the staging instance is upgraded to the latest PMR2 release.
 For this reason, you can feel free to experiment and make mistakes when pushing to the staging instance.

 In order to make changes to models in the CellML repository, you must first register for an account.
 The *Log in* and *Register* links can be found near the top right corner of the page.
 Your account will have the appropriate access privileges so that you can push any changes you have made to a model back into the repository.